eda-ricercatore/sardegna-scala/README.md

 		+ Includes data structures for functional programming.
 		+ Parallel programming in *Scala*.
 		+ Parser development in *Scala*.
++ Torra2016
+	- "Scala: From a Functional Programming Perspective, An Introduction to the Programming Language"

 ### For Learning *Scala*: Parallel/Concurrent Programming